Magnetic quantum criticality: The role of the Fermi surface geometry

-In general, in the conventional Hertz-Millis-Moriya (HMM, \cite{Hertz1976,Millis1993,Dzyaloshinskii1976,Moriya1973}) description of quantum criticality, the effects of the dynamical properties of the electronic system considered get effectively included in a low-energy bosonic action by assuming values different from $1$ for the dynamical critical exponent $z$, which encodes the effects of long temporal fluctuations.
-While this features an improvement over the quantum-classical mapping of basic spin models (e.g., the Ising model, whose quantum critical exponents are readily obtained by considering one extra time dimension\cite{Sachdev2011}), the effective bosonic description of the conventional HMM theory is too simplified to capture all relevant corrections to the quantum critical behavior caused by the fermionic excitations and their (possibly not negligible) interactions.
+Within the conventional Hertz-Millis-Moriya (HMM \cite{Hertz1976,Millis1993,Dzyaloshinskii1976,Moriya1973}) description of quantum criticality, the dynamical effects relevant for the electronic system considered are effectively included in a low-energy bosonic action, deriving the corresponding value of the dynamical critical exponent $z$.
+This encodes the effects of long temporal fluctuations for the specific phase-transition of interest.
+In particular, $z$ in the HMM can differ from the value of $1$ defining the simplest realization of the quantum-classical mapping (valid, e.g., for the Ising model \cite{Sachdev2011}), improving the description of quantum criticality for the systems considered.
+Nonetheless, the effective bosonic HMM-description may fail to capture relevant corrections to the quantum critical behavior arising from fermionic excitations and their (possibly not negligible) interactions.

+In this respect, previous studies based on the dynamical vertex approximation \cite{Toschi2007}, a non-local diagrammatic extension \cite{Rohringer2018} of dynamical mean-field theory (DMFT \cite{Metzner1989,Georges1992a,Georges1996}), have pointed out \cite{Schaefer2017,Stepanenko2017} the possible role played by the underlying Fermi surface (FS) in affecting the magnetic response of the quantum critical regime.